How to submit

 - You will receive an acceptance notification from the Editors.
 This will likely come with a set of final comments on your paper that you may wish to address in your camera-ready manuscript.

 - IMWUT will request materials from you.
 Shortly after receiving your acceptance notice, you will receive a second e-mail alerting you that the submission system is ready for you to upload your final document materials.
 This includes source files (in Word or LaTeX), and PDFs of the source files.
-While there is no enforced deadline for uploading your final materials, please keep in mind that your paper cannot be assigned to an issue until the materials have been reviewed by ACM.
+At this stage, the final document should no longer be anonymized, and be fully ready for publication.
+Once submitted, the production manager will inform you of the DOI, volume and issue details for your article.

 - Your paper will be checked by ACM.
 These checks will ensure the material is suitable for the publisher and verify that all copyright issues have been addressed.
 If there is third-party copyrighted material in your manuscript, then it will be necessary for you to obtain the appropriate permissions to use this information.
 You will also need to indicate as much on your ACM rights management form.
 If everything is in order, then your materials will be sent for publication.